gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/new_media_literacy.md

 ### Posted by SL

 My search brought up a couple of interesting sites that I thought were relevant to this week's discussion.
 The first was the Twitter Opera performed at the Royal Opera House in London sometime in the last week or two.
 Many of you will be familiar with this, but the details are interesting.
-The Twitter Opera's self description is: "Help create the first Twitter-written opera, 140 characters at a time." ([http://twitter.com/youropera](http://twitter.com/youropera))
+The Twitter Opera's self description is: "Help create the first Twitter-written opera, 140 characters at a time." ({{% resource_link "8fd69aff-1ad7-41f9-8be8-0e0a1b6702e8" "http://twitter.com/youropera" %}})

 This was an attempt to have writers, artists and the Twitter-ati put the same tools that create Wikipedia entries and other new media collaborations in the service of art-specifically collaborative art that bridges the digital/physical divide.
 A large community of Twitter subscribers contributed their 140 characters to construct the libretto.

 Though no final video of the event exists, here is a taste of the resulting performance:

 - RoyalOperaHouse.
 "Twitter Opera Sneak Preview."
 Sept.
 4, 2009.
 YouTube.
-Accessed April 23, 2010. [http://www.youtube.com/watch?v=C7_GOVSGheI](http://www.youtube.com/watch?v=C7_GOVSGheI)
+Accessed April 23, 2010. {{% resource_link "719f1c59-1ca8-4a20-837e-9d7583f3c54f" "http://www.youtube.com/watch?v=C7_GOVSGheI" %}}
 - ———.
 "Twitterdammerung."
 Sept.
 18, 2009.
 YouTube.
-Accessed April 23, 2010. [http://www.youtube.com/watch?v=nQZQvs4qSpo](http://www.youtube.com/watch?v=nQZQvs4qSpo).
+Accessed April 23, 2010. {{% resource_link "b10fc9f7-030f-4653-b8a1-4850c28a2974" "http://www.youtube.com/watch?v=nQZQvs4qSpo" %}}.

 The opera, it seems, was not terrible, and served as the platform for a very interesting experiment in socially constructed art using new media competencies of distributed cognition (interacting with tools that expand mental capabilities), collective intelligence (pooling knowledge toward a common goal), and negotiation (traversing diverse communities, with multiple perspectives and norms).
 I think this points toward a very powerful and potentially productive path for building communities of learners who can create as they construct knowledge.
 While the educational applications to art and culture are apparent from this instantiation, I can see where this approach might be applied more broadly across the educational spectrum to include, for example, role playing in historical subjects, writing, literature, and possibly foreign languages.
 I think it would be important to have disciplinary expertise involved to help guide the creative process.
 The participation of professionals in the process would add both applied motivation to the process of learning and creating, as well as some experience with the norms of a community of practice.

 Related to this approach is a tool I found that is not new, but is an especially engaging platform for small communities to build and share knowledge using many of kinds of media and input to explore and document a topic.
-Please see [VoiceThread](http://voicethread.com/).
+Please see {{% resource_link "3f149ca4-61f0-4dec-a343-92e21b235a3e" "VoiceThread" %}}.
 VoiceThread helps develop several of the skills and competencies that Jenkins points out as important for the next generation: distributed cognition, collective intelligence, transmedia navigation, negotiation, and networking.
 This tool is particularly engaging as it does have several simple input modes: video, photo, audio recording, text, etc. You choose what inputs work best for you and add to the collection of information that the community builds around the topic at hand.
 I can see this tool supporting multiple modes of learning in multiple disciplines in a very engaging way.
 This tool would likely require extra support for handling intellectual property and appropriation issues.

-While you're browsing, add your personal art to this gigantic collaborative art piece, [The One Million Masterpiece](http://www.millionmasterpiece.com/).
+While you're browsing, add your personal art to this gigantic collaborative art piece, {{% resource_link "f54c6e39-9a49-415c-b68f-aa42322712b5" "The One Million Masterpiece" %}}.
 It's just fun.

 > ### Posted by MN
 >